MihaiAC/strawberry-job-board-api/Readme.md

 #### 2. Running the project

-Ensure that the app folder contains two .env files: .env and .env.test.
-These should include the following variables (with sample values given):
+Ensure that the /app/.env /app/.env.test files exist.
+They should include the following variables (sample values given):

 ```
 POSTGRES_USER=myuser